-Projects offered in 2023-2024 are described in the Projects document which includes a concise description of each project and suggested background readings.
-The majority of projects on offer are from members of staff in the Affective, Behavioural and Cognitive Neuroscience (ABC) research group, with some from staff in other research groups.
-A number of projects are collaborative offering students an opportunity to work with more than one member of staff.
+The Projects document describes the projects offered in 2024-2025.
+It includes a concise description of each project and suggested background readings.
+Most projects are from staff members in the Affective, Behavioural, and Cognitive Neuroscience (ABC) research group, with some from staff in other research groups.
+Several projects are collaborative, offering students an opportunity to work with more than one member of staff.
 Details of project submission deadlines are given on Brightspace.